Seb1903/bovelo_manager/README.md

 - Database_name

 Build the solution and select either the `BoveloInternal` or `BoveloClient` folder as the main project to run the specific application.
-You can find the backup file for the database in this repo (Bovelo_Database.sql).
+You can find the backup file for the database in this repo: [Bovelo_Database.sql](https://github.com/smarbal/bovelo_manager/blob/main/Bovelo_Database.sql).
 The schema name is 'bovelo', just create it and use the backup in the "Import data" section in MySQL Workbench.

 ## Group Members